NVGSSAI/assignment2-Nallapati/README.md

     4. eggs
 3. pay the bill
 4. come back home
-5. cook and eat
-go to walmart
-pick some veggies,rice,chicken
-veggies
-   rice
-   chicken
-   eggs
-pay the bill
-come back home
-cook and eat
+   * cook the food
+   * eat the food
+   * do the assignment
+   * submit assignment